basephp/support/README.md

 [![Build Status](https://travis-ci.org/basephp/support.svg?branch=master)](https://travis-ci.org/basephp/support) [![Coverage Status](https://coveralls.io/repos/github/basephp/support/badge.svg?branch=master)](https://coveralls.io/github/basephp/support?branch=master)

 This package will help **simplify your PHP development**.
-PHP core functions are never consistent with it's naming conventions, and this package gives you an alternative that simplifies the use of common php functions.
+PHP core functions are never consistent with it's naming conventions, and this package gives you an alternative that simplifies the use of common php functionality.
 This package has **no dependencies** and can be used in any of your PHP projects.

 ## Installation